Through the Blue

 With history, culture and adventure for everyone, cinematic Kefalonia is a low-key island offering next-level experiences.

 Kefalonia is the Ionian girl with everything.
-Beautifully manicured, rolling hills of pine, palm, and cypress peppered with terracotta-roofed estates recalls the charm of the Tuscan countryside.
-Naturally gifted, coastal jewels, striking caves, and lofty Mount Ainos count as enviable physical assets.
+Perfectly manicured, rolling hills of pine, palm, and cypress peppered with terracotta-roofed estates recall the charm of the Tuscan countryside.
+Naturally gifted, coastal jewels, striking caves, and lofty Mount Ainos count among its enviable physical assets.
 It even has historical and cultural depth.
-Steeped in myth, its land is scattered with a spectrum of ruins.
 Paleolithic tools suggest habitation from the Old Stone Age, while Iron Age cemeteries indicate it was a flourishing Mycenaean center.
 There are also Archaean treasures, a scattering of Roman baths and villas, and more recent vestiges from Venetian and English rule.

 Iconnic Melissani is best visited at noon when sunlight directly falls through its cavity

 In spite of its wealth of attractions and fleeting moment of Hollywood fame, Kefalonia remains relatively under-the-radar.
-While a seasoned tourist destination, it is not yet marred by extensive resort chains aside from those in southerly Skala.
+And while it is a seasoned tourist destination, it is not yet marred by extensive resort chains aside from those in southerly Skala.
 Instead, smart boutique villas sit alongside elegant massage spas and organic farm-to-fork tavernas.
 It also rarely feels crowded, unless you’re in hotspots like Platis Gialos beach, queuing to see Melissani, or roaming Fiskardo when a boat arrival has disgorged its passengers.

 WHERE TO STAY WITH KIDS